Impetus/couverture/README.md

 > 4. :+1:See Coverage Result on console.

-For more details please go through presentation in USSCC_DOCUMENT\presentations
+For more details please go through presentation in Coverture_DOCUMENT\presentations